-Every couple of years, I switch how I get music.
-It used to be CDs, actual honest-to-God discs full of bits.
+Every couple of years, I change how I get music.
+It used to be CDs—actual honest-to-God discs full of bits.
 Then I switched to buying MP3s from Amazon, then the iTunes music store.
 About three years after the rest of the world, I caught up to the swiftly-departing Spotify bandwagon and dragged myself on.
 Then I hopped over to Google Play Music All Access, mainly because it gives me typing practice to write out its name.

 Every time I switch, I end up forgetting about half of my music.
 It turns out my shelves of CDs serve mainly as a giant, exhorbitantly expensive, list of bookmarks.
 Once I ditched the CDs, I ditched those bookmarks too.
 I started rebuilding playlists in iTunes, then Spotify, then Google Play, but I kept losing stuff.

 There’s a thing in the field of artificial intelligence—oh wait, we call it “machine learning” now—called “ratholing”.
 This is a real thing.
 I’m not making this up.
 It works like this.
 Modern recommendation systems, the piles of code and data that back seemingly simple features like Amazon’s “You might also like”, and Spotify’s automatic playlists, and Google’s, well, everything, are based on software that adapts and learns automatically.
 You probably didn’t know it, but you have a little robotic butler.